open-education-hub/operating-systems/content/chapters/compute/lecture/slides/notifications.md

 * `notify`: wake up **one** thread waiting on the condition
 * `notify_all`: wake up **all** threads waiting on the condition

+* If no thread is woken up (because none is waiting), the notification has no effect!

 ----

 #### Condition Variables - Demo